-You would be a liar if you were to say that the VW Beetle and Porsche 911 are not the two most recognised German classics? .. now why did we go and say that.
+You would be seriously challenged if you were to say that the VW Beetle and Porsche 911 are not the two most recognised German classics? .. now why did we go and say that.
 Let the banter commence!

 Whether you think the above statement is true or not, we believe there is an altogether more modern classic challenger on the horizon, the soon to be iconic series one Audi TT.

 A car which inherited most of its running gear from the VW Golf Mk4 the first generation Audi TT still turns heads today with its unmistakable shape and lightning-quick performance.
 So how much longer will it be before these brilliantly engineered cars become on the radar of shrewd classic car enthusiast?

 When these cars were first produced in 1998 they had everything to challenge its rivals such as the VW Golf GTi and the BMW Z3.
 With four-wheel drive, aircon, leather, and 16in alloys as standard, even the base specification did not disappoint, and with its trusted German build quality, the Audi TT is a great buy and dead cheap too!